HerrHorizontal/mc-run/README.md

 The according code for these tasks and workflows is defined in `generation/tasks`.

+##### Further Processing

+Further processing of the produced YODA files is supported by the task:
+- *DeriveNPCorr*: It calculates the ratio of two separate MC productions, i.e. for the derivation of non-perturbative correction factors, using the functionality provided by the `yoda` API.
+You can specify match and unmatch regular expressions to filter the analysis objects to process.
+It will create a new `.yoda` file containing the creted ratio analysis objects.

+##### Plotting
+Tasks for plotting with the functionality provided by the `matplotlib` python library and input file handling with the [`yoda`](https://yoda.hepforge.org/) toolset:
+- *PlotNPCorr*: This reads in the ratio analysis objects derived in the `DeriveNPCorr` task and plots them.
+With the `--filter-label-pad-tuples` option a tuple of tuples is specified.
+Its first two components are regexes which filter the analysis objects to plot by matching and unmatching.
+The third component is a label string interpreted in LaTex math mode to plot on the x-axis of the plot.
+The fourth component is a string to be put as the y-axis label.
+The fifth component is an optional string.
+When set, also the two original distributions used to derive the ratio are plotted in a top pad.
+The according y-axis label is taken to be the specified string.
+Example: `'(("ZPt","RAW","p_T^Z\,/\,\mathrm{GeV}","NP corr.","\mathrm{arb. units}"),("PhiStarEta","RAW","\phi^*_\eta","NP corr."))'`

 #### Configuration
 All important parameters for the execution of the automated generation are set in `luigi.cfg`.
 Make sure to adjust the following parameters before starting the generation: